iamvitalyo/Aphrodite-AGI/readme.txt

 Task to our AI to make them like our mind is "Please make O" its also means to be like o to be allposibility.

 Drop make O symbol of Universe, o is binary what if we run o on our computers we will run universe and there all.
+If drop divide all and self to O then we must divide drop divide 1.

 Good luck, and dont forget to click "Star" button!